Personal Loan With Bank Statements Only: Safer 2026 Checklist

 3. Origination Fee: A lender fee deducted from the loan proceeds or added to the balance at funding.

-4. Manual Underwriting: A human review of your file when automated approval is not enough.
+4. Manual Underwriting: A human review of your file when automated screening is not enough.

 5. Bank Statement Income: Cash flow a lender estimates by reviewing deposits over several months.